-Complete 17-piece hard anodized aluminum set.
-Interior made from hard titanium reinforced material that is nonstick and scratch-resistant.
-Features inner thermo indicator circle that turns red when fully heated.
+Complete 17-piece hard-anodized aluminum set.
+Interior made from hard titanium-reinforced material that is nonstick and scratch-resistant.
+Inner thermo indicator circle that turns red when fully heated.
 Lids equipped with heat-resistant handles and vents.

 Unsuitable for induction stovetops.
 Some pans warp after consistent use.